mikeyshean/brodinbot/README.md

 can either write to or query from the database.
 Users will then be able to view analytics created from their data through the web-app.
-Create or modify conversation workflows using the admin tools and attach triggers to hook into them from the existing decision tree.
-The goal is to make this tool flexible to build enough for other use cases.
+Create or modify conversation workflows using the admin tools and attach triggers to hook them into the existing decision tree.
+The goal is to build a flexible tool to be able to deploy chat bots for other use cases.

 Features (MVP)
 ----------